patrickkidd/familydiagram-usermanual/Family Diagram Manual.md

 > ### Theoretical Dilemmas: Theory VS Presentation
 > Early in the development of *Family Diagram*, a user asked if it would be possible to make people appear with a specific color.
 The user was interested in showing who was and who was not in the family business.
 While it is not hard to make a case for the importance of this kind of information, simply adding the ability to assign colors to people introduces an ambiguity in the meaning of the colors.
 What is the theoretical argument for designating one group within the broader system?
 Does an arbitrary sub-group designation possess a clearly-defined relationship with every other design decision of the app?
 What would someone unfamiliar with this person's use of a particular color make of the diagram?
 Does this detract from a well-principled standard for the family diagram concept?
 It is possible that the `genogram` became such a hodge-podge concept from appending various data without understanding what place the new data types had in the larger theoretical system.
 The genogram then lost its grounding in any one evolving theoretical system leaving its function to be decided by each person using it.
 >
 > Diagram Views were designed to avoid these dilemmas.
 Views function to separate what is theoretically sound from the point that a presenter is trying to make at any point in time.
-The term *layer* is accurate in the sense that it contains ideas that are superimposed on top of what is described in Bowen theory.
+The term *view* is accurate in the sense that it contains ideas that are superimposed on top of what is described in Bowen theory.
 This theoretical dilemma of deciding what new features are worthy of integration into the basic features of the app and which are merely presentation details is inherent in the development of *Family Diagram*.
 It is for this reason that it must be developed in contact with long-time students of Bowen theory who are able to critique and refine these design principles and their theoretical consistency.

 ## Research Server